-- The laws relating to securities investments and regulations in Russia have been created on an ad-hoc basis and do not tend to keep pace with market developments leading to ambiguities in interpretation and inconsistent and arbitrary application.
-Monitoring and enforcement of applicable regulations is rudimentary. - Rules regulating corporate governance either do not exist or are underdeveloped and offer little protection to minority shareholders. - There are also counterparty risks in connection with the maintenance of portfolio securities and cash with local subcustodians and securities depositories in Russia.
+The laws relating to securities investments and regulations in Russia do not tend to keep pace with market developments leading to ambiguities in interpretation and inconsistent and arbitrary application.

+Rules regulating corporate governance either do not exist or are underdeveloped and offer little protection to minority shareholders.

+□ There are also counterparty risks in connection with the maintenance of portfolio securities and cash with local sub-custodians and securities depositories in Russia.
 These factors may increase the volatility of any such Fund (depending on its degree of investment in Russia) and hence the risk of loss to the value of your investment.